cooperative-computing-lab/root-diff/README.md

 Following are examples of using `root_diff`, `*.root` files used in examples can be found in `sample_root_files` folder.

-1. Two root files are exactlly equal to each other
+1. Two ROOT files are exactlly equal to each other

     ```sh
     bin/root_diff -m CC -l r1_r1.log sample_root_files/r1.root sample_root_files/r1.root